telerik/xaml-docs/controls/radpivotgrid/populating-with-data/data-adomd.md

 ## Defining Group Descriptions

->cautionWhen initializing the AdomdDataProvider in the code behind it is a good idea to wrap all modifications in BeginInit() - EndInit() section.
+>caution When initializing the __AdomdDataProvider__ in the code behind it is a good idea to wrap all modifications in __BeginInit() - EndInit()__ section.
 This will cause only one refresh of the DataProvider and it will be when the EndInit() is reached.
-If you are applying only modifications (more than one) on already initialized AdomdDataProvider you should use the DeferRefresh() method which will cause delay of the Refresh and this way all your changes will be applied simultaneously.
-More information for these methods is available in our Populating with Data article.
+If you are applying only modifications (more than one) on already initialized __AdomdDataProvider__ you should use the DeferRefresh() method which will cause delay of the Refresh and this way all your changes will be applied simultaneously.
+More information for these methods is available in our [Populating with Data - Overview]({%slug radpivotgrid-populating-with-data%}) article.

 The __AdomdDataProvider__ is using four collections that are reflecting the visual representation of __RadPivotGrid__ and __RadPivotFieldList__: